Caviato/sealion-gptq/README.md

 ## 2.Quantization

 The main work is done by the [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) library.
 As of March 2024 however, the library does not directly support GPTQ quantization for the MPT architecture which SEA-LION is based on.
-Instead, a specific fork of the library is used, created by [LaaZa](https://github.com/LaaZa).
-For convenience, we have forked Laaza's patch, which can be found [here](https://github.com/Caviato/AutoGPTQ).
+Instead, a specific fork of the library is used (**MPT branch**), created by [LaaZa](https://github.com/LaaZa).
+For convenience, we have forked Laaza's patch, which can be found [here](https://github.com/caviato/AutoGPTQ/tree/MPT).

 In the `quantize.py` file, please change the value of the two following variables to the appropriate path for your system.